cbrown5/MangroveCarbon/readme.md

 # Estimate carbon emissions from mangrove deforestation

+2018-02-14
+Data compiled by: Fernanda Adame
- CJ Brown 2018-02-14
+Code by: CJ Brown

 This is supplementary material prepared in support of the publication:

 [Adame, Brown, Bejarano, Herrera-Silveira, Ezcurra, Kauffman, Birdsey.
 In Press.
 The undervalued contribution of mangrove protection in Mexico to carbon emission targets.
 Conservation Letters.
 DOI: 10.1111/conl.12445](http://onlinelibrary.wiley.com/doi/10.1111/conl.12445/full)